 It fits any car seat with little issues, and there are adapters available for pretty much every major brand, so no matter what you've got, this will fit it.

-Whilst this is a solid stroller, that does make it little on the weighty side.
+Whilst this is a solid twin stroller, that does make it little on the weighty side.
 Thankfully, it's pretty easy to steer, and can go damn near everywhere.
 My mother's house has a side door, and this would get through with no issues.
 It's also possible to fold this flat with just one hand, which is just great convenience.

 Overall, this is a higher quality stroller with more options, and it's a great purchase for any mom who needs ease, convenience and security in one package.

-There's a lot of questions to ask when you're looking for a stroller for your twins.
+There's a lot of questions to ask when you're looking for a stroller for twins.
 As you look over our reviews, try and keep some of these questions in mind and think about your families particular needs.

 Look for deep seats that have a lot of mobility and space.
 The ability to recline is great, as are anything that you can adjust as your kids grow and get bigger, like footrests.